bheberlein/hypro-chtc/docs/libRadtran on CHTC.md

 3. Wait for the remote session to start.

 4. Build the container image on the worker node.
-This may take some time.
+This may take some time (approx. 20 minutes).

      ```shell
      apptainer build libradtran.sif libradtran.def > build.log 2>&1